 Every assessment framework assumes things go according to plan.
 Mitigating circumstances exist for the moments when they do not.
 Late submissions, non-submissions, and requests for mitigation force institutions to balance empathy, consistency, and policy, all while assessments are still in motion.

 In that assessment window, the balance needs a real process behind it.
 Students need a clear way to explain why a late submission, non-submission, or mitigation request should be considered valid, often with supporting evidence attached.
 Staff need the full context in one place so they can approve, reject, or refer the case, and the outcome needs to be recorded correctly.
 And the system needs to enforce the rules up front, including whether the request is even allowed at that point in time, before it reaches an approver.
+That means the workflow has to treat eligibility, evidence, and submissions as first-class parts of the process rather than loose details handled later.

 Ellucian has been steadily investing in UK-oriented SaaS solutions that institutions can adopt with confidence.
 Together with ABCloudz, this work has already produced reusable workflows, integrations, Experience cards, and SaaS-ready alternatives to logic that previously depended on local processes or custom code.
 The Mitigating Circumstances workflow follows that same approach, focusing on a process that institutions can adopt as-is rather than redesign for every assessment cycle.
+In this SaaS model, Intelligent Processes provides the orchestration layer that turns policy rules, submissions, and evidence into a supportable operational flow.

-In this post, we break down how we built a Mitigating Circumstances workflow for Ellucian Experience in the UK context.
+This blog post answers the question of how to design a SaaS workflow for mitigating circumstances that handles submissions cleanly, checks eligibility early, captures evidence correctly, and routes decisions through Intelligent Processes.
+We will break down how we built a Mitigating Circumstances workflow for Ellucian Experience in the UK context.
 You will see how we made the process consistent, SaaS-native, and ready to adopt.

 Working on a different student-facing process right now?